 Cascate di Cavalese is a gorgeous waterfall near Cavalese in the region Trentino – Alto Adige (Südtirol), Italy.

 In Cavalese drive south to Masi di Cavalese until you reach a roundabout near the river Avisio.
 Turn right here (sp232) and follow the river until you see a sign “cascata” at the left side of the road.
 Turn left and park the car at the parking.
-From here is a short walk to the waterfall Cascate di Cavales.
+The parking is directly at the bottom of the waterfall Cascate di Cavalese.

-Best period to visit Cascate di Cavales is late sprintime or early in the summer when snow is melting down from the mountain Cimon di val Moena (2.484 m)
+Best period to visit Cascate di Cavale is late springtime or early in the summer when snow is melting down from the mountain Cimon di val Moena (2.484 m)